JustinBilleci/learning-progress/README.md

 *March 30th, 2024*

 Twenty-sixth Log: I plan on starting the Harvard CS50 course either tonight or tomorrow, after completing a project I think it's a good idea to refresh the basics while you're still learning so that's what I plan to do.
 I plan on entering the job field in 4 months so I would like to use this remaining time wisely to grow and have a wide array of skills useful to potential employers, and if you're a potential employer reading this then *reach out to me*... please.
 I hope you have a magnificent day :)

+*April 6th, 2024*

+Twenty-seventh Log: A couple days into the cs50 course and I'm really enjoying it.
+I'm learning a lot and I find it very interactive. just a small update, back to it!